heylucasterra/heylucasterra.github.io/src/posts/Nubank/side-quests.md

 - #### Patent pending project, 2021
 Confidential

-- #### Moving money, 2020
+- #### Moving money, 2021
-Using design as a means to communicate value and staff a new team
+Together with a pirate team of four, I have presented a new design and engineering framework for payments — and got approval to staff a new team to work on this opportunity

 - #### Quality principles, 2020
-Listening to different voices at the company to to outline what quality means for Nubank
+I have listened to different voices at the company to help outline what quality means for Nubank — and how do we keep a high bar for product and engineering

 - #### UX thermometer, 2020
-Pushing the company to move away from NPS and getting the resources we needed to get more granular feedback
+Pushed the company to move away from NPS and embracing more granular ways for measuring product success.
 </div>

 ---